fluencelabs/docs/docs/build-mvm/how-to/securing_lambda.md

-# Secure your Fluence Lambda
+# Secure your Fluence Functions